corlenka/jsd-class-repo/final-project-worksheet/readme.md

 ## Project Description

 Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

 [I'm an inline-style link](https://www.google.com)

 This project is an attempt to generate location-based artistic photos along with random quotes according to user input.
 I will use React to pull data from API to get the photos and quotes.

+The target audience for the app is photographers and digital marketers.
+Users can either combine their own pictures (uploaded to cloud based websites beforehand) with randomly generated quotes that fit the theme they are looking for or combine online art pictures with the quotes.

+The app will be useful for creating posters/commercial images/generating ideas, etc.

 ## Wireframes